 Part B helps pay bills for physicians and outpatient services such as rehab therapy, lab tests and medical equipment.
 It also covers doctors' services in the hospital and most medicines administered in a doctor's office.

 Part C is a different way you can choose to receive your Medicare benefits.
-It consists of a variety of private health plans, known as Medicare Advantage plans, that cover Part A, Part B and (often) Part D services in one package.
+It consists of a variety of private health plans, known as Medicare Advantage plans (mainly HMOs and PPOs) that cover Part A, Part B and (often) Part D services in one package.
 (See "Figuring Out Your Choices.")

 Part D helps pay the cost of prescription drugs that you use at home, plus insulin supplies and some vaccines.
 To get this coverage, you must enroll in a private Part D drug plan or in a Medicare Advantage plan that includes Part D drugs.
 (See"Figuring Out Your Choices.")

 Exams and checkups: Medicare doesn’t cover routine physical exams.
-But when you’re new to Medicare, you’re entitled to a one-time “Welcome to Medicare” exam and medical history review within 12 months of enrolling in Part B. Also, under the new health care law, Medicare now offers annual wellness checkups.
+But when you’re new to Medicare, you’re entitled to a one-time “Welcome to Medicare” exam and medical history review within 12 months of enrolling in Part B. Also, Medicare offers annual wellness checkups.
 Both are free of charge if provided by a doctor who accepts Medicare reimbursement in full.